Millions of people that suffer from seasonal allergies every year. As a matter of fact, two of them live with me.

 A symbiotic mix of herbs and botanicals work together for speedy seasonal allergy support.
 Relief is often felt within minutes or hours and then you can adjust the dose accordingly to instructions.

-My daughter gets 1 capsule of SinusClear in the am.
-She’s ten and can now proudly swallow capsules.
+My daughter gets 1 to 2 capsules of SinusClear in the am.
+She’s can swallow capsules.
 But here’s the thing, since these come in easy to open capsules, you can just open the capsule into a juice or your child’s favorite smoothie.

 For kids age 6-11, one capsule daily is the recommended dose.